 Aggregate Who runs the tender?
-Should Type of Who sig Who signs the contract? ontract Time needed ward notice to conduct eeded? process?
-What to do with the contract?
-Who is responsible for contract management?
-Contract Value (incl.
+Should Type of Who sig ns the contract?
+Contract Time needed Who is Contract Value (incl.
 VAT) Route to market (incl. evaluation and supplier debriefing) opportunity be formally advertised? agreement required?
-Who must approve the contract award?
-Contract Method of award £0 to £10,000 One written formal quote Budget holder or nominated person Not required Only Purchase Order Terms N/A Budget Holder Allow 2 weeks N/A £10,001 - Three formal Budget Holder Yes Contract signed by Budget Holder N/A Allow 4-8 weeks £30,000 written quotes Optional No Contract signed by Executive Director Allow 4-8 weeks All signed contracts and attached £30,001 - RFQ or RFP or mini tender Budget holder or nominated person If the contract value is greater than £10K (incl.
-Yes Contract signed by Executive Director Allow 8-10 £100,000 process in collaboration with Procurement value is greater No Contract signed by CEO weeks documents are to be provided to Procurement Budget holders in collaboration with £100,001 - Competitive public tender or use of VAT), a signed contract agreement is Based on contract value (ELT Member or Tender Panel) Yes Contract signed by CEO Contracts Finder (or Find a Tender Service) or contact Contracts Finder (or Find a Tender Service) or contact Contracts Finder (or Find a Tender Service) or contact Contracts Finder (or Find a Tender Service) or contact Allow 10-12 weeks Hard copies to Commercial Business Partnering Manager or electronic copies to procurement@hcpc- uk.org Procurement £214,904 public framework agreement Yes - Contracts Finder (or Find a Tender mandatory Must align with Financial Regulations and financial approval thresholds.
-No Contract signed by CEO, after approval from the Chair Above £214,904 Use of framework agreement or formal written public tender in compliance with the Procurement Act 2023 Procurement in collaboration with budget holder Service) or unesholds.
-N/A Contract signed by CEO , after approval from the Chair Procurement Allow 6-12 months depending on complexity of requirement
+Who must approve the contract award? listed within Method of acceptance / commitment authorisation award notice needed?
+What to do with the contract? responsible for contract management? £0 to £10,000 One written formal quote Budget holder or nominated person Not required Only Purchase Order Terms Purchase N/A Budget Holder Allow 2 weeks N/A £10,001 - Three formal Budget Holder Yes Contract signed by Budget Holder N/A N/A Allow 4-8 weeks £30,000 written quotes Optional No Contract signed by Executive Director £30,001 - Budget holder or nominated Орионан Yes Contract signed by Executive Director Allow 8-10 All signed contracts and attached £100,000 mini tender process person in collaboration with Procurement If the contract value is greater than £10K (incl. value is greater value is greater value is greater value is greater value is greater No Contract signed by CEO weeks documents are to be provided to Procurement Budget holders in collaboration with £100,001 - Competitive public tender or use of VAT), a signed contract agreement is Based on contract value (ELT Member or Tender Panel) Yes Contract signed by CEO Find a Tender Service) or contact Contracts Finder (or Find a Tender Service) or contact Allow 1 weeks Hard copies to Commercial Business Partnering Manager or electronic copies to procurement@hcpc- uk.org Procurement £214,904 public framework agreement Yes - Contracts Finder (or Find a Tender mandatory Must align with Financial Regulations and financial approval No Contract signed by CEO, after approval from the Chair Above £214,904 Use of framework agreement or formal written public tender in compliance with the Procurement Act 2023 Procurement in collaboration with budget holder Service) or thresholds.
+N/A Contract signed by CEO, after approval from the Chair Procurement Allow 6-12 months depending on complexity of requirement